 The Sanders County Health Department collects testing data for all Sanders County residents.
 It is important to note, that if a Sanders County resident gets testing done at another testing or healthcare facility not affiliated with CFVH, this is reported to the county and not to the hospital.
 The County also completes contact tracing and determines active and recovered cases, thus giving them a total picture of Covid activity in our communities.

 The Montana.gov site above reports testing data on a daily basis.
 Please note that the state site normally takes 24 - 48 hours to update with current information provided by health departments across the state, so if you see a discrepancy in reporting, this is probably why.

 Subscribe to CFVH Health Connection e-Newsletter to get CFVH Covid-19 Updates and other CFVH news directly to your inbox.

 If you are sick with COVID-19 or suspect you are infected with the virus that causes COVID-19, you should take steps to help prevent the disease from spreading to people in your home and community.

-CFVH is also offering a Phase 1b/1c Covid-19 Vaccination interest survey.
-The purpose of this survey is to accumulate a list of eligible Sanders County, Montana residents who are ready to get their Covid-19 vaccine when it becomes available for Phase 1b and 1c distribution.
+CFVH has developed a Covid-19 Vaccination interest survey to develop a waiting list of Sanders County, Montana residents who are ready to get their Covid-19 vaccine as it becomes available for Phase 1 and Phase 2 distribution.
 We hope that by identifying those wanting to get the vaccine, it will help us secure the correct amount of dosages as well as streamline our scheduling process to alleviate the number of scheduling inquiries received by our Family Medicine Network offices.

 What are Phase 1b and 1c distribution guidelines?